anp369/homeassistant-mqtt-binding/README.md

 Since I don't use all devices I haven't implemented them yet.
 You can easily implement any missing device:

 1. create an empty class subclassing any of the devices (normally you would subclass `MQTTDevice` or `MQTTSensor`).
+2. implement the `pre_discovery()` if necessary:
+   It gets called before sending out the discovery payload to the broker.
+This is the right place to place custom config options for the config dictionary via `add_config_option()`
+3. implement the `post_discovery()` if necessary:
-2. implement the `initialize()` function.
-It gets called in the parent constructor right before it sends out the discovery payload to the broker.
-Use `add_config_option()` to add your own settings to the configuration dictionary.
+   It gets called right after sending out the discovery payload to the broker.
+Use it to send initial values to HA, if it is necessary that
+   HA knows about the device beforehand.
-3. Implement any callbacks that might be necessary for all devices that can receive data. (commands for switches for example).
+4. Implement any callbacks that might be necessary for all devices that can receive data. (commands for switches for example).
-4. If your device needs more topics than state, configuration and set, feel free to implement them
+5. If your device needs more topics than state, configuration and set, feel free to implement them additionally.